refinedev/refine/documentation/docs/api-reference/core/hooks/data/useMany/index.md

 ## Basic Usage

-`useMany` hook expects a `resource` and `ids` property.
-It will be passed to the `getMany` method from the `dataProvider` as parameter.
+The `useMany` hook expects a `resource` and `ids` property.
+It will be passed to the `getMany` method from the `dataProvider` as a parameter.

-When these properties are changed, `useMany` hook will trigger a new request.
+When these properties are changed, the `useMany` hook will trigger a new request.

 <BasicUsageLivePreview />